ZachHandley/ContentShield/README.md

 ## Language Support

-NaughtyWords speaks 17 languages fluently (and knows all the naughty words in each):
+ContentShield speaks 17 languages fluently (and knows all the naughty words in each):

 - 🇺🇸 English (`en`) - 714 entries
 - 🇯🇵 Japanese (`ja`) - 247 entries